On this page:

 Membership is withdrawn by alerting members of the group of the withdrawal, or by failing to meet attendance requirements without a valid explanation (as determined by the eboard).

-How to apply to be a SHAC member: Applications will be accepted in summer and fall 2014 for the 2015-16 academic year.
-You may email firstname.lastname@example.org for more information.
+How to apply to be a SHAC member: Applications are accepted in summer and early fall for each academic year.
+You may email email@example.com for more information.

 Organization: SHAC is chaired by one or two student members.